Blendify/blender-manual/trunk/blender_docs/manual/editors/uv/introduction.rst

 (TODO add) see https://developer.blender.org/T46878

-The UV/Image Editor is where you can edit 2D assets like images/textures and UVs.
+The UV Editor is where you can edit 2D assets like images/textures and UVs.

 ..
 Using the UV editor is explained more in-depth in the next sections.
    This is an overview of the tools found there.

 .. figure:: /images/editors_uv-image_introduction_main.png

-   UV/Image Editor with a UV map and a test grid texture.
+   UV Editor with a UV map and a test grid texture.

 Header